sdorra/adf-widget-news/README.md

 ## Build

 The widget is build with the help of [node](https://nodejs.org/), [npm](https://www.npmjs.com/), [bower](http://bower.io/) and [gulp](http://gulpjs.com/).
 For a install instruction for node and npm, please have a look [here](https://docs.npmjs.com/getting-started/installing-node).
+Locally the widget can be built and tested with **node version 9**.

 #### Installing bower and gulp